thu-tram/mangg-may-tinh/routing/distance-vector.md

 <img width="900px" src="/assets/routing/2-057-ttl2.png">

-At t=5, R2 does its periodic re-sending of the announcement: ``I'm R2, and A is 5 away from me.''
+At t=5, R2 does its periodic re-sending of the announcement: "I'm R2, and A is 5 away from me."
 We look in our table and realize that R2 is the current next-hop to A, so we should accept this advertisement (per Rule 2) and update the table.

 Because we got a confirmation of this route still existing, the TTL can be reset back to its initial value of 11.
 We need to get another confirmation of this route from R2 in the next 11 seconds.